Flash3001/iOSCharts.Xamarin/README.md

 If you updated to Xcode 8 there's a version of this library uploaded in NuGet pre-release channel. https://www.nuget.org/packages/iOSCharts/2.2.5.2-xcode8

+It is important as Xcode 8 dropped support for Swift 2.2 and now only works with 2.3 and 3.0.
+This version was updated to work on 2.3.

-Its SwiftSupport dependence has changed to https://github.com/Flash3001/Xamarin.Swift23.Support
+Its SwiftSupport dependence has changed to https://github.com/Flash3001/Xamarin.Swift23.Support NuGet: https://www.nuget.org/packages/Xamarin.Swift23.Support/

 <h2>Troubleshooting</h2>
 When creating the IPA for publish you might get the following error: